leweaver/squirrel-debug-server/readme.md

 [x] Global Variables
 [x] Simple Breakpoints
 [x] Output redirection & capture
+[x] Disablement of the swagger UI on startup
+[x] Modification of variable values (int, bool, float and string only.)

 ## Not Currently Supported
 [ ] Multiple VM's (threads)
 [ ] Conditional breakpoints
-[ ] Modification of variable values (int and string only?)
 [ ] Immediate window for execution
 [ ] MacOS / Linux support
 [ ] squirrel unicode builds
-[ ] Disablement of the swagger UI on startup
+[ ] Modification of local & free variables.
+(No need to support modification of globals)

 # Building Sample from source using CMake
 Currently, only support building on windows using CMake.
 This requires that you have Visual Studio 2019 installed.